kirbah/ai-architecture-blueprints/patterns/05-learning-and-adaptation/README.md

 **The core principle of the Learning & Adaptation pattern is to architect a feedback loop that allows an AI system to learn from its real-world performance, transforming it from a static asset that degrades over time into a dynamic system that continuously improves.**

+**Business Outcome:** Protects the long-term ROI of AI systems by enabling them to improve with real-world data, creating a compounding competitive advantage and reducing manual maintenance costs.

 ---

 ### The Problem